Roll20/roll20-api-scripts/AreasOfEffect/README.md

 # Areas of Effect

-_v1.5 Updates_
+_v1.6 Updates_
-* Added blast and line/cone effect buttons.
+* Implemented buttons to export and import the script's state across campaigns.

 GMs, your spellcasting players will love you for this script!
 It lets you create graphical areas of effect for various spells and other powers, and then